Pantsir missile system: Missiles

 The Pantsir-S1 carries up to twelve 57E6 (export designation) 57E6-E (export enhanced designation) two-stage solid fuel radio/optical command-guided surface-to-air missiles in sealed ready-to-launch container tubes.
 Missiles are arranged into two six-tube groups on the turret.
 The missile has a bicalibre body, consisting of two stages in a tandem configuration.
 The first stage is a booster, providing rapid acceleration within the first 2 seconds of flight, after which it is separated from the sustainer-stage.

 The sustainer is highly agile and contains the high explosive multiple continuous-rod/fragmentation warhead, as well as the contact and proximity fuses, guidance flare and radio transponder.
 The missile is not fitted with a seeker to keep target engagement costs low.
 Target and missile tracking is instead provided via the system's multiband sensor system.
 Guidance data is submitted via radio link for up to four missiles in flight.

 The system is capable of tracking and guiding four missiles fired at four distinct targets.
 Operationally, however, two missile salvos are typically fired at each target.
 The 57E6 missile is believed to have a kill probability of 70–90%.
 They have a 15-year storage lifetime in its sealed launch container.
 Pantsir-S1 combat vehicles can fire missiles on the move.

-Additional missiles, one specifically designed to engage unmanned aerial vehicles, and another one hypersonic, developing speeds of more than Mach 5, have been developed for the Pantsir system.
+Additional missiles, one mini-missile specifically designed to engage unmanned aerial vehicles (increasing the ammunition stock from 12 to 48 missiles, launched into serial production in June 2025), and another one hypersonic, developing speeds of more than Mach 5, have been developed for the Pantsir system.

 Autocannon

-Two dual 2A38M 30 mm autocannon guns are fitted with 700 rounds in a variety of ammunition—HE (High Explosive) fragmentation, fragmentation tracer, and armour-piercing with tracer.
+Two 2A38M 30 mm autocannon guns are fitted with 700 rounds in a variety of ammunition—HE (High Explosive) fragmentation, fragmentation tracer, and armour-piercing with tracer.
 Ammunition type can be selected by the crew depending on the nature of the target.
 The maximum rate of fire is 2,500 rounds per minute per gun.
 Range is up to 4 km.
 The combined gun-missile system has an extremely low altitude engagement capability (targets as low as 0 m AGL can be engaged by this system).

 Wheeled combat vehicles have to be jacked up to keep the machine in the horizontal position and be able to fire the gun with full accuracy.
 The KAMAZ-6560 has four oil hydraulic jacks for this purpose.